Kelvin Holdsworth

 Kelvin Holdsworth (born 21 October 1966) is a British priest of the Scottish Episcopal Church.
-Since 2006, he has served as Rector and Provost of the St Mary's Cathedral, Glasgow.
+Since 2006, he has served as Rector and Provost of St Mary's Cathedral, Glasgow.

 Early life and education

-Holdsworth was born on 21 October 1966 in Leeds, Yorkshire, England.
+Holdsworth was born on 22 October 1966 in Leeds, Yorkshire, England.
 He was educated at Bearsden Academy in Bearsden, Glasgow, Scotland, and Ossett School in Ossett, Yorkshire, England.
 He studied computing science and mathematics at Manchester Polytechnic, and graduated with a Bachelor of Science (BSc) degree in 1989.
 He then studied practical theology and Christian ethics at the University of St Andrews, graduating with a Bachelor of Divinity (BD) in 1992.

 From 1992 to 1995, Holdsworth was a layman working with St Benet's Chaplaincy, the inter-denominational Christian chaplaincy of Queen Mary and Westfield College, University of London.
 In 1995, he entered the Theological Institute of the Scottish Episcopal Church to train for ordination.
 During this time, he also studied at New College, Edinburgh, and graduated from the University of Edinburgh with a Master of Theology (MTh) degree in 1996.

 Ordained ministry

-Holdsworth was ordained in the Scottish Episcopal Church as a deacon on 4 July 1997 St Ninian's Cathedral, Perth.
+Holdsworth was ordained in the Scottish Episcopal Church as a deacon on 4 July 1997 in St Ninian's Cathedral, Perth.
 He was ordained as a priest on 9 June 1998.
 From 1997 to 2000, he served his curacy as the precentor of St Ninian's Cathedral.

 From 2000 to 2006, Holdsworth was Rector of St Saviour's Church, Bridge of Allan, Stirling, in the Diocese of St Andrews, Dunkeld and Dunblane.
 During this time, he was also the Episcopal chaplain to the University of Stirling.

 His appointment to St Mary's Cathedral, Glasgow was announced simultaneously there and at St Saviour's Church on Bridge of Allan on 5 February 2006.
 He was instituted at St Mary's Cathedral on 31 May 2006, the Feast of the Visitation.

+In November 2024, Holdsworth officiated at the funeral of Janey Godley.